kioco/nginx-lua-ds-waf/README.md

 # nginx-lua-ds-waf
-This project has been renamed as WizWAF, link to https://github.com/Hevienz/WizWAF
+This project is no longer here, please use Petrel to instead. https://github.com/Hevienz/Petrel.git